hermesfeet/durga/README.md

 Jules.py is the main file to run in Python.
 So in bash, cd over to the folder and run:
 > python jules.py

-I loosely based on her an older Eliza module, updated to ask life questions and dig even deeper into a user's statements.
-Here is the [Original Eliza paper](http://web.stanford.edu/class/cs124/p36-weizenabaum.pdf) and some [recent research on chatbots (Jurafsky).](http://web.stanford.edu/~jurafsky/slp3/29.pdf)

 Knowledge.py has her brain and database.

 ### DEPENDENCIES
-Built in Python 2.7 (very simple, so it should run in 3.x).
+Built in Python 3.6
 See the Requirements.txt file.
-Mostly NLTK and Numpy.
+Mostly regex, NLTK, time, and collections.
+A pretty simple system.

 ### STUFF TO DO NEXT - DEV TIMELINE
 - More state management: don't repeat volleys (keep track of them)